lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Having done all that, there are three scripts Created to assist with interacting with your contract on the both alfajores and ganache and the third a utility script.
 Much won’t be explained on these script because i believe we understand python at an intermediate level and won’t want to exhaust our time.
 Our extra wallet accounts come in handy here too.

 - These scripts require api keys from piñata ipfs for storing images and metadata so before you run the scripts be sure to head over to [Pinata Ipfs](https://app.pinata.cloud/).
-Sign up with piñata, get a secret key and an api key instructions are found in the doc's [Authentication](https://docs.pinata.cloud/pinata-api/authentication), and update these two keys in your .env file with the generated keys.
+Sign up with piñata, get a secret key and an api key.
+Instructions are found in the doc's [Authentication](https://docs.pinata.cloud/pinata-api/authentication), and update these two keys in your .env file with the generated keys.

 ```.env
 export API_KEY= your api key